Winner Falco Award Best Dutch Public Space 2013, Yearbook Landscape Architecture and Urban Design 2014

 Above- and underground transformation

 In view of the public nature of the place an open planning process was essential to the project.
-Using 3 models in an online survey, the plan elements were examined to find out which could count on the most enthusiasm of the people and users.
-Based on this public consultation and the official advice, the Council opted for the model Carpet.In the design the center of the square will be paved with a chic rug made of three types of natural stone clinkers paved in a varied pattern.
+Using 3 models in an online survey, the plan elements were examined to find out which plan could count on the most enthusiasm of the people and users.
+Based on this public consultation and the official advice, the Council opted for the model Carpet.
+The centre of the square will be paved with a chic rug made of three types of natural stone clinkers paved in a varied pattern.
 The carpet is a separate element and mediates between the differences in scale and construction period of the surrounding buildings.
-It contains LED-lights, drainage lines and small fountains that contribute to the vibrancy of the square during the day and at night.
-Multi-stemmed trees are sprinkled over the square.
-The trees are protected by large ‘tree benches' of 2 x 5 meters, which also serve as seats.
+The carpet contains LED-lights, drainage lines and small fountains that contribute to the vibrancy of the square during the day and during the night.

 The square will be used for the weekly market and is also suitable for large events such as concerts and the fair.
 The challenge was to accommodate all these various uses in a flexible way whilst retaining an intimate and pleasant atmosphere at the times when the square is not occupied by a specific use.
 This was the reason to introduce trees on the square.
 The trees contribute to the secure feeling and the pleasant atmosphere.
 Multi-stemmed maple trees (Acer saccharum) are sprinkled over the square and protected by large ‘tree benches' of 2 x 5 meters, which also serve as seats and naturally arrange the weekly market.

 After a year of intensive use and a multitude of positive comments of both users and visitors we can say that the square is a true asset to the city!